 Bounty Hunting Pikeminnow:

 The pikeminnow is an invasive species of fish that likes to eat baby salmon.
 Bounties for these fish are tiered, meaning the more you catch, the more you get paid.
+This is potentially the most lucrative animal bounty hunting program in the US.
 From May 1 to September 30th The Bonneville Power Administration in Oregon, Washington, and Idaho will pay you to harvest these invasive fish from specific waterways.
 The goal of the program isn’t to exterminate the population, but to reduce it enough to give salmon a better chance.
 The bounties paid are:

 - 1 – 25 fish $5 each

 - 26 – 200 fish $6 each

 The top 20 anglers earnings are posted on their website.
 For 2019 the #1 fisher earned over $53,000 while bringing in 6,482 fish. #20 brought in 1,884 fish and earned $15,349.
 Not bad for 5 months of “work!”
 This would be a great compliment for a nuclear worker.
 We usually are off for part of May, and all of June, July, and August.
 I’m gonna start recommending to the young single guys to head to Oregon in the summer!
 With this bounty you turn the whole fish in, they aren’t good for eating anyways.
 Interested in trying it out? check out Pikeminnow Rewards written by professional fisherman Scott Foster on fishing Pike Minnow in the Columbia River.